Symphony No. 9 (Schubert): Form

-- I. Andante – Allegro ma non troppo – Più moto
+I. Andante – Allegro ma non troppo – Più moto

 The first movement begins with an extensive introduction with its own miniaturised exposition, development and recapitulation.
 The opening theme is used in a modified form as secondary subject matter in the main section of the movement.
 The rest of the movement is in sonata form with two periods for each theme and several transition themes and extra material.
 For instance, the second theme begins in E minor rather than G major, while a prominent trombone solo occurs in A♭ major.
 The opening theme of the introduction is restated in the coda (b.
 570) before the final cadences.

-- II.
+II.
 Andante con moto

 The second movement is in a modified sonata form without a development section characterised as P1 S1 P2 S2 (or A–B–A–B).
 The march-like first theme is primarily based on the home key of A minor, with excursions to A major throughout.
 The second theme in F major is far more lyrical and consoling.
 Notably, the transition between the first and second themes in the recapitulation is extended and further developed, almost as if it is a development section in itself.

-- III.
+III.
 Scherzo.
 Allegro vivace; Trio

 The third movement is a lengthy Scherzo and Trio which is structured in sonata form.

-- IV.
+IV.
 Finale.
 Allegro vivace

 The finale is in an extended sonata form.
 There are no less than six unique thematic elements in the main themes alone.
 The development section focuses on the third and sixth thematic elements.
 There is an extensive use of ostinato in accompaniment of two of the thematic elements.
 Midway through this final movement Schubert pays tribute to Beethoven by quoting from the finale of his Ninth Symphony.
-The recapitulation is unusual in that it begins in E-flat major, modulates to F major, and then to the tonic (rather than everything being in the tonic as expected).
+The recapitulation is unusual in that it begins in E♭ major, modulates to F major, and then to the tonic (rather than everything being in the tonic as expected).

-Music

-Often considered Schubert's finest piece for orchestra, this symphony is also one of the composer's most innovative pieces.
-Thematic development in the style of Beethoven is still present in the work, but Schubert puts far more emphasis on melody.
-The new style prompted Robert Schumann to pursue his own symphonic ambitions.